shuckster/eslint-plugin-big-number-rules/README.md

 }
 ```

+## Configuration

 Want to use something other than `BigNumber`?
+Or use its shorter method-names such as `pow` instead of `exponentiatedBy`?

+The parser exposes just enough of its config to allow some decent customisation!

 ```json
 // .eslintrc